livewire/docs/source/docs/triggering-actions.blade.md

 Here is a quick list of some common ones you may need:

-Browser Event | Livewire Modifier
+Native Browser Event | Livewire Modifier
 --- | ---
 Backspace | backspace
 Escape | escape